 - dictionary words

-A password-protected login is often much more vulnerable when you use the same password for multiple accounts or sites.
-If your password is stolen from one website, all of your other accounts that use the same password are at risk.
+A password-protected login is much more vulnerable when you use the same password for multiple accounts or sites.
+If your password is stolen from one website, all of your accounts using the same password are at risk.

 If you ever think your password has been stolen or breached, you should change it immediately.
 If you've used the same password for multiple accounts, change those immediately as well.